 Syndergaard, Mets try to slow hot Red Sox

-BOSTON -- Had things worked out differently, Noah Syndergaard would be pitching four or five times a season against the Boston Red Sox.
+Had things worked out differently, Noah Syndergaard would be pitching four or five times a season against the Boston Red Sox.
+Friday night, Syndergaard makes the second appearance of his major league career against Boston when he tries to cool off the...

 Tweets